Por favor haga clic aquí para ver la versión en español.

 Deportation is the formal removal process for aliens (non-US citizens) who have been determined to be in US illegally.
 Whether or not you are able to successfully fight the reasons why your presence in the US is deemed illegal, there are many potential deportation defenses.

 Defense against deportation is complicated and requires the help of an experienced immigration lawyer.
-For the help of America's most recognized law firm in your deportation defense, please call 1-800-411-4LAW or email Jacoby & Meyers today for a consultation at one of our offices nationwide.
+For the help of America’s most recognized law firm in your deportation defense, please call 1-800-411-4LAW or email Jacoby & Meyers today for a consultation at one of our offices throughout the U.S.

 The Notice to Appear you received summoning you to Removal Proceedings contained the specific reasons why the government is seeking to remove you.